dbca-wa/wastd/docs/data_collection/data_collection_training.rst

   If evident, nest disturbance is recorded as well.
   Disturbed unhatched nests without tracks, as well as hatched nests (without tracks), if spotted, are recorded as well.

+In extreme circumstances, such as boat-based surveys of remote Kimberley beaches with a strict pick-up time (and survey time limit), the methodology of Nest/Track counts can be modified:

 * *Speed run* counts: walking in a straight line along the high water mark, only inbound tracks (uptracks) are counted as "tracks with success not assessed".
   The tracks are not followed.
 Except for the first day, only fresh (younger